Lelouch115/6b/README.md

 ### The easy way

-We plan to provide a notebook with a Gradio UI for playing around with the model shortly.
-Until then, please refer to the section below for manual usage.
+We provide a notebook with a Gradio UI for playing around with the model without having to manually format inputs.
+This notebook can be found [here](https://github.com/PygmalionAI/gradio-ui/blob/master/notebooks/GPU.ipynb).

 ### The manual way